Revealing the value of microbial exploration.

 (Status: Active)

-Engage with microbes in nature by photographing lichens across the globe using a choose-your-own-adventure style guide in this citizen science education project
+Engage with microbes in nature by photographing lichens across the globe using a choose-your-own-adventure style guide in this citizen science education project.

-Parnters: The Bell Musuem
+Key Parnters: The Bell Musuem

 (Status: Active)